nisaacdz/blockify/README.md

 A Rust blockchain library that provides the building blocks for creating a full-fledged blockchain application or platform, allowing you to focus on the higher-level features of your application without worrying about the low-level details of `block validation`, `data serialization`, `blockchain technology`, and `cryptographic operations`.

+# USEFUL FEATURES
+- Generating cryptographic key pairs
+- Signing data with cryptographic keys
+- Serializing data into bytes
+- Hashing different kinds of data
+- Building and blockchains
+- Building and deploying blocks into blockchains
+- Architecture for building fully-fledged blockchain applications

 # USAGE

 - **Example**